WHO: Political tensions threaten to derail World Health Assembly | DW | 18.05.2020

 WHO chief Tedros Adhanon Ghebreysus said the meeting would be "one of the most important since we were founded in 1948," as the health agency has garnered widespread attention over its handling of the pandemic which has infected more than 4.7 million people and killed over 315,000.

-Several health ministers, diplomats and heads of state, including German Chancellor Angela Merkel, are expected to attend the two-day conference, which is due to begin at noon (10 a.m.
-UTC).
-Merkel is also expected to deliver a video message when the conference begins.
+Several health ministers, diplomats and heads of state, including German Chancellor Angela Merkel, are expected to attend the two-day conference.

+UN Secretary-General Antonio Guterres opened the event, lamenting that a number of countries had ignored the recommendations of the WHO.

+"Different countries have followed different, sometimes contradictory, strategies and we are all paying a heavy price," he said.

 Read more: Opinion: The COVID-19 pandemic is the defining health crisis of our time